Last updated on January 14, 2024

 Like many, I ponder my ultimate travel destination once the pandemic subsides and we are free to travel the world again.
-My dream trip has been on my bucket list for many years.
+My dream trip, Bordeaux and Saint-Émilion, has been on my bucket list for many years.
 With a focus on wine writing, I chose a place that signifies my love of wine and, at the same time, enhances my knowledge of wine-growing regions.
 I find I learn the most when visiting.
 My choice also came to fruition through networking with people I met whose stories or connections tie to my desired location.
-That place is Bordeaux and Saint-Émilion.

-I want to discover the Châteaux that make up the Left and Right Bank.
-While learning the history and culture of the area, I discover the traditions of winemaking that pass from each generation.
+I want to discover the Châteaux that comprises the Left and Right Bank.
+While learning the history and culture of the area, I discovered the traditions of winemaking that pass from each generation.
 Like many of the wineries in Bordeaux, I also see the innovations and modern concepts the younger generations bring into the mix.

 The Left and Right Bank Of Bordeaux